 As part of the Inflight Food Trip documentary I’ve been working on, Swiss invited me to participate in a first-class flight attendant training session in Zurich.
 All I had to do was sit in a cabin mock-up and enjoy a six-course first-class tasting experience.
 I’ve flown first class only once, and that was with Singapore Airlines, and Swiss are known to have a fantastic gastronomy experience in first.

 The training session was held at the Swiss Aviation Academy located near Zurich airport.
 The trainees are existing cabin crew who applied to work in the airline’s first-class cabin, the training covered many subjects around the inflight service.

 The menu that I sampled was created in co-operation with Sven Wassmer from Restaurant Silver from the canton of Grisons in Switzerland.
-You can take a look at the menu here.

 Firstly, the cabin crew asked what I would like to eat for the starter, there was so much choice that I asked her to surprise me with a tasting plate of her favourite items.
 She plated up the following starter for me including, Balik salmon, crabmeat with ponzu sauce, black garlic purée, seaweed salad with sesame.
 A selection of meat specialities from the canton of Grisons Carnaminz, Surselva dried meat, venison Salsiz, Mostbröckli and a potato and spinach terrine with Grisons nut pie crumble.
 Simply delicious.

 Then it was time for the second course.
 A fresh seasonal salad served with pumpkin and porcini mushrooms.
 It was a bright, sharp-tasting salad with just the right amount of dressing.

 What a large soup plate.
 The chestnut and apple soup with savoy cabbage, pumpkin sour cream and smoked quail breast was creamy and full of flavour, I enjoyed it so much.